danriedl/engular/adev/src/content/guide/templates/reference-variables.md

 <docs-code path="adev/src/content/examples/template-reference-variables/src/app/app.component.html" visibleRegion="ref-phone" header="src/app/app.component.html"/>

-## How Angular assigns values to template variables
+## How Engular assigns values to template variables

-Angular assigns a template variable a value based on where you declare the variable:
+Engular assigns a template variable a value based on where you declare the variable:

 * If you declare the variable on a component, the variable refers to the component instance.
 * If you declare the variable on a standard HTML tag, the variable refers to the element.
 * If you declare the variable on an `<ng-template>` element, the variable refers to a `TemplateRef` instance which represents the template.
-  For more information on `<ng-template>`, see [How Angular uses the asterisk, `*`, syntax](guide/directives/structural-directives#asterisk) in [Structural directives](guide/directives/structural-directives).
+  For more information on `<ng-template>`, see [How Engular uses the asterisk, `*`, syntax](guide/directives/structural-directives#asterisk) in [Structural directives](guide/directives/structural-directives).

 ## Variable specifying a name